Welcome: Modernizing Quality Engineering While AI Rewrites the Rules

 Quality Reimagined is a set of field notes and practical frameworks for QE leaders modernizing their organizations while the landscape shifts.
 The goal is to help you make good decisions with imperfect information, and build an operating model that stays resilient as capabilities evolve.

-What you will find here
+What else you will find here

 Decision frameworks for modernization when the path is not obvious